Biography of Richard Brinsley Sheridan

 Timeline of Richard Brinsley Sheridan:

-1758: The Sheridan family move to England when Richard is aged seven.
+1758: The Sheridan family moves to England when Richard is aged seven.

 1762: He attends to Harrow School.

-1768: Richard Sheridan leaves Harrow and is placed in the care of a tutor.
+1768: Sheridan leaves Harrow and is placed in the care of a tutor.
 He is also taught elocution and English reading by his father.

 1770: The family move to Bath where Sheridan meets Elizabeth Linley the eldest daughter of the composer Thomas Linley and an accomplished singer.
 Various people are chasing Elizabeth including a Captain Thomas Mathews.

 1771: He still keeps in touch with a friend from Harrow School N.B.
 Halhed and they work on various literary ventures including translations of Aristaenetus and a farce called “Jupiter which was turned don by Garrick and never performed.

 1772: Richard Sheridan escorts Elizabeth Linley to a convent in France so that she can escape the attentions of Captain Mathews.
 Richard and Elizabeth secretly marry on the way and he fights two duels with Captain Mathews on his return after he wrote a newspaper article attacking her character.
 The first duel was at the Castle Tavern in Henrietta Street, Covent Garden after they found Hyde Park to be too crowded.
 Mathews lost his sword and was forced to sign a retraction, however he was so annoyed by the publicity the duel attracted which blackened his name that he challenged Sheridan to a second duel.
 This was fought at Kingsdown near Bath.
-Both men broke their swords and both were wounded.
+Both men break their swords and both were wounded.
 Sheridan came off worst and had to be carried from the field and took eight days to regain any kind of health.
 Elizabeth’s father denounces the relationship as he says Sheridan is not suitable for his daughter.
 He is sent to Waltham Abbey to continue his studies in mathematics.